Jam packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is specal travel destination!

 Closing off your daytime adventures with a stop at another Antoni Gaudi masterpiece, we have the Sagrada Familia!
 The church like no other.
 Combining several architectural styles and ignoring the rules of all of them, this massive eclectic church is something to see!

 It is still under construction, 140 years on.
 But that doesn’t stop it from dominating its surroundings and changing your mind about what a church should look for like!
+Of all the many things to do in Barcelona, this one tops most lists.

 So beautiful and complex, the late afternoon sun shining through the colored-glass windows will leave you in awe.
 It also shows Gaudi’s love for organic shapes and animals!